-Claim: At a book signing, actress Ann-Margret autographed a tattered photo presented to her by an ex-G.I. and thanked him for serving his country.
+Claim: Actress Ann-Margret autographed a tattered photo presented to her at a book signing by an

 Before her appearance, bookstore employees announced that she would sign only her book and no memorabilia would be permitted.
 Richard was disappointed, but wanted to show her the photo and let her know how much those shows meant to lonely GI's so far from home.